The Best Signature $12 Dish in Every State

 Runner-up: Cha Cha Chili in Los Angeles

 This fusion became popular in Los Angeles before spreading out across the state and nation.
 The Kogi Food Truck brought Korean tacos onto the scene, with their famous $3 short rib taco featuring caramelized Korean barbecue short rib, a salsa made with Mexican and Korean chilis, cilantro-onion lime relish, and chili soy slaw.
 Try their individual tacos starting at $3 for spicy pork, chicken, or tofu.
-Cha Cha Chili also offers spicy pork tacos, Korean marinated steak tacos, and hand-battered fish tacos under $6, and a popular Korean marinated short rib taco for $7.
+Cha Cha Chili also offers spicy pork tacos, Korean marinated steak tacos, and hand-battered fish tacos for $6, and a popular Korean marinated short rib taco for around $7.

 Gray’s Coors Tavern